nehrman/hashiconfEU-2019/Step3-Static-Secret/README.md

 - Step 1 : Use Jetstack/cert-manager and Vault to provide TLS for Ingress Traffic
 - Step 2 : Adding Authentication and Authorization with Keycloak

-Now, that's the third step of our journey to a highly secure application where we're gonna introduce Static Secrets management with [Vault](https://www.vaultproject.io) from Hashicorp in order to not rely on Kubernetes secrets.
+Now, that's the third step of our journey to a highly secure application where we're gonna introduce Static Secrets management with [Vault](https://www.vaultproject.io) from Hashicorp in order to not rely on Kubernetes secrets but provide a more secure way to distribute secrets.

 Here are the technologies and features used in this demo:
 - [Terraform](https://www.terraform.io)